luciajayne/obp-librec-main/03-dev.md

 3. DemoOBP_FAIR
 ![FAIR STANDARD RANDOM](content/fair_std_rand.png)
 *Results calculated using OBP for pass-through policy (no evaluation, or dataset).
 Librec Auto for evaluation.*
-4. DataOFAiR: was bult from the movie data.
-It contains the notebook to prepare the data.
-The movie data source is Kaggle.
-5. DemoOFAiR: changes to the re-ranking section two options: obp_rerank.py(added 04-2022) or ofair_rerank.py (already built-in librec-auto)
-6. DemoMMR: extension of OFAiR (same as OFAiR reranking but it uses MMR: already built-in librec-auto). <br />

-*Built-in demos on Librec-auto* <br />
-Demo 01 to Demo 05: come built-in with Librec-auto

 **OBP Recommend Wrapper** <br />
 [obp_recommend_wrapper.py](content/obp_recommend_wrapper.py) <br />